anvarmakh/FleetTrackerv2.1/DEPLOYMENT_GUIDE.md

 - Ensure the `/api/health` endpoint is accessible
 - Check that the server is starting correctly
 - Verify port configuration

+#### Admin Login Fails
+1. Check `ADMIN_SECRET_KEY` is set in Railway
+2. Verify the key matches what you're entering
+3. Check application logs for errors

 ### Debug Commands